dtverskoi/The-spread-of-technological-innovations-effects-of-psychology-culture-and-policy-interventions/Policy interventions/ReadMe.md

 - experiment 5: training individuals.
 This code uses mainfun.m, mainfunp.m, and mainfunp0.m for creating data.

-Figpolicy.m plots all figures related to intervention strategies using data files produced by Mainpolicy.m.
+Figpolicy.m plots all figures in the SM related to intervention strategies using data files produced by Mainpolicy.m.

+FigPs.m produces Figure 4 in the main text using data files created by Mainpsych.m